 - gas stove

-- electric kettle – saves a lot of gas and time to make coffee, boil water before making pasta etc. most campsites have power outlets
+- electric kettle – saves a lot of gas and time to make coffee, boil water before making pasta etc. Most campsites have power outlets

-- braai grid (barbeque)
+- braai grid (barbecue)

 - enough memory for taking thousands of photos